 This parameter controls the messages that are written to the message log, which can be accessed through the F9 - Logs function in the Utilities menu.
-With the priority Level set to 1, CNC10 logs numbered error messages and most other messages except "Moving...", "Jogging...", "Stopped", etc. At priority Level = 9, all messages are logged including user prompts.
+See Chapter 15 for the list of numbered messages.
 Message logging can be disabled be setting this parameter to -1.
+The recommended log level is 4.